SurrealArray/msh/README.md

 Example:
 "SurrealArray% ls -l | grep shell.c"
-Entering ls will list all the contents of the file shell.c.
+Entering this input will list all the contents of the file shell.c.